zigomir/transync/README.md

 ### Running order

 ```
-transync test   # test if all keys are set for all the languages: no output means that no key is missing
+transync test   # test if all keys are set for all the languages.
+Also tests if everything in sync with GDoc
 transync update # will test and add all the missing keys that are not presented for a particular language
 transync init   # will sync all translations with Google spreadsheet.
-You need to run update command first, to ensure no keys are missing.
+You need to run update command first, to ensure no keys are missing

 # After init was made you have these two to sync between gdoc and xliff
 transync x2g